webman-php/webman-manual/resource/doc/en/install.md

 ```

 > **Note**
 > If there is an error, it is likely that some functions are disabled.
-Refer to [function disable check](others/disable-function-check.md) to enable them.
+Refer to [Function Disable Check](others/disable-function-check.md) to remove the disable setting

 ### 3. Access

-Access via a web browser at `http://ip address:8787`.
+Access `http://ip address:8787` in a web browser.